Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-starter-monitor/README.md

 _The APPLICATIONINSIGHTS_SELF_DIAGNOSTICS_LEVEL environment variable only works for Logback today._

-The following line shows you how to add self-diagnostics at the DEBUG level to a Spring native image:
+The following line shows you how to add self-diagnostics at the DEBUG level when running a docker container:
 ```
 docker run -e APPLICATIONINSIGHTS_SELF_DIAGNOSTICS_LEVEL=DEBUG {image-name}
 ```